dagiteferi/ai-portfolio-platform/Docs/integration_documentation..md

 ## 2. Understanding the Integration Philosophy

-The integration between our frontend and backend adheres to well-established architectural patterns, ensuring scalability, maintainability, and clear separation of concerns.
+The integration between the frontend and backend adheres to well-established architectural patterns, ensuring scalability, maintainability, and clear separation of concerns.

 ### Client-Server Architecture